Hitting a Nerve – TMD (Revisited)

 We need to keep this thought in mind:

-TMJ Dysfunction and malocclusion Therapy may be enhanced by combining therapy with Atlas Aligning Chiropractic procedures known as Atlas Orthogonal.
-Essentially, getting one’s head on straight can make all the difference.
+Dental based treatment for TMJ Dysfunction and malocclusion may be enhanced by combining therapy with Atlas Aligning Chiropractic procedures known as Atlas Orthogonal.
+Essentially, getting one’s head on straight through specialized atlas postitioning technology can make all the difference in whether the TMJ treatment is successful or a failure.

-The Atlas Orthogonal (AO) procedure can restore the essential balance and positioning of the head, neck and back.
+The Atlas Orthogonal (AO) procedure can restore the essential balance and positioning of the head, neck and back–a vital part of jaw function.

-TMD Syndrome may occur when the normal functional “positions” of the jaw joints shift into irregular positions during movement and use, and an uneven “grinding” or “wearing” use-pattern develops.
-This abnormal use-pattern and positioning can cause the sufferer of the syndrome a significant amount of pain and inflammation and tooth wear, making chewing, sleeping, speaking and even breathing difficult.
+TMD Syndrome may occur when the normal functional “positions” of the jaw joints shift into irregular positions during movement and use.
+An uneven “grinding” or “wearing” use-pattern will likely develop, and is measurable through specialized instrumentation.
+This abnormal use-pattern and positioning can cause a significant amount of pain and inflammation–it can even cause tooth wear patterns, and may make chewing, sleeping, speaking and even breathing difficult.

-From my clinical experience, TMD disorders, even advanced and complex cases of TMD, where vast postural compensation has occurred in the jaw muscles, occlusion, the spine and pelvis, respond well with Atlas Orthogonal treatment.
+From my clinical experience, TMD disorders, even advanced and complex cases of TMD, where vast postural compensation has occurred in the jaw muscles, occlusion, the spine and pelvis, respond well with Atlas Orthogonal treatment in conjunction with advanced dental technologies such as biomimetic occlusal therapy such as the DNA appliance.
 To help the reader better understand why, I have taken a few paragraphs to carefully and accurately describe the AO procedure itself.

 The Atlas Orthogonal (AO) treatment is a corrective cervical spine alignment procedure performed by Board Certified Atlas Orthogonists (BCAO) chiropractic physicians.